 8. Lara Croft: Tomb Raider – Cambodia

 Going back to Tomb Raider’s filming locations, London and Venice were among the European cities featured in the film.
-Hatfield House is a huge London villa seen in the film as Lara Croft’s house.
+Hatfield House is a vast London villa seen in the film as Lara Croft’s house.
 Other English destinations that served as featured filming locations in the movie were the renowned Leaden-hall Market and Tower Bridge.

 9. The Last Kingdom – Hungary